Great Charities for Women and Girls

 Camfed, founded in 1993, has been focused on alleviating poverty in Africa by educating girls and turning them into future leaders of their societies.

-Camfed has touched the lives of more than 2.5 million children in Zimbabwe, Zambia, Tanzania, Ghana, and Malawi, primarily in poorly served rural areas.
-Camfed has also trained more than 19,000 alumnae to be advocates of change.
+Camfed works with more than 6,000 schools across Africa to support girls, primarily in poorly served rural areas.
+Camfed has also trained many alumnae to be advocates of change.

 Camfed prides itself on assessing the hurdles that stand in the way of girls going to school, from transportation to school fees to ending child marriage.
 Camfed works with community members to design and implement educational programs in a sustainable way.